molily/molily.de/_posts/2020-11-21-testing-angular.md

 );
 ```

 You do not have to understand the type definitions in detail.
-They simply make sure that you can pass the same `options` to `cy.byTestId` as you can pass to `cy.get`.
+They simply make sure that you can pass the same `options` to `cy.byTestId` that you can pass to `cy.get`.

 Save `commands.ts`, then edit `cypress/support/index.ts` and activate the line that imports `command.ts`.